ynnadkrap/balldontlie/frontend/source/index.html.md

 Welcome to the balldontlie API!

 You can use our free API to access NBA related data.

-We were frustrated by the lack of free basketball APIs, so we decided to build this.
-In doing so we hope the basketball community can build some cool things.
+No email required.
+No API key required.

+Here's an example of something you can build with this API: [example](https://viz.balldontlie.io)

-We don't require an API key and there are no rate restrictions.
-If your sole purpose is to scrape all of the data, reach out to us instead of bombarding our servers.
-We'll probably just give it to you for free if you ask nicely.
+If your sole purpose is to scrape all the data, please reach out to instead of bombarding our servers.
+We'll give you the data.

-Each section has some considerations (read: limitations) that are worth noting.

-We hope to build upon this initial release with input from users.
-If you have any requests, comments, or questions, please feel free to email us at hello@balldontlie.io.
+Email us at hello@balldontlie.io with any comments or questions.
+We hope to build on top of this first iteration with community input.
+Please reach out if you want to help.

 Also, please feel free to [donate](https://www.patreon.com/balldontlie) to help keep the lights on.

 ## Getting Started
 You need a computer with internet connection.

-* no email required
+* No email required
-* no API key required
+* No API key required
-* contains data from 1979-1980 season to current
+* Contains data from seasons 1979-current
-* semi-live game stats are available (updated ~10 minutes)
+* Live(ish) game stats are available (updated every ~10 minutes)

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/c51c3810db2ab3ca4ab4)